By Steven D. Miller

 *But gifts are always welcome.

-PROOF THAT SSNs ARE NOT REQUIRED FOR EMPLOYMENT:
+PROOF THAT SSNs ARE NOT REQUIRED TO WORK:

 - Appellate court finding in the David Alan Carmichael case (Link…)